 A couple of weeks after Poppet died, my heart still so tender and my tears still so plentiful, I looked out my back window and saw a neighbor I hadn’t met yet with a new black lab puppy.
 This young woman moved into her house earlier this year (in the midst of our snowiest winter since 1982).
 I had seen her outside a couple of times with a large yellow lab.
 Well, with my heart still hurting over Poppet, I had my shoes on and was out the door in seconds, dying to pet a puppy.
 I should mention that both of us were still wearing pj bottoms, so there was instant kinship.

-I called to ask her what her puppy’s name was (Bailey), but we chatted at least ten minutes before I said, “Oh, by the way, I’m Robin.”
+I asked her what her puppy’s name was (Bailey), and we chatted at least ten minutes before I said, “Oh, by the way, I’m Robin.”
 Then she introduced herself, and we laughed about how we had covered the important info — Bailey’s name and learning that her yellow lab had died suddenly, right around the same time as Poppet— before we ever bothered with trivial info such as our names.
 We enjoyed visiting, but it was mostly all about dogs.

 A couple of days later, she was out in the common area with Bailey and I went out again, needing another fix of puppy slobber.
 After more visiting, including learning that she is new to the area, I sent her my Contact info via AirDrop on our iPhones.
 I wanted her to know that she wasn’t alone here in the neighborhood if she ever needed help.
 When she received my contact info, she looked at her phone and her face got a funny expression.
 Then she looked up and said, “Do you … write lots of books?”
 I laughed and said yes.